 - Support, documentation, and cost effectiveness: Finally, I needed tools that come with reliable support, clear documentation, and onboarding assistance.
 GRC is complex, and poor support can be a dealbreaker.
 At the same time, I compared pricing models to ensure the tools delivered value for money, especially for teams with tight budgets.

-After evaluating 15+ GRC tools, I narrowed my list down to seven.
+After evaluating 20+ GRC tools, I narrowed my list down to eleven.
 These tools stand out, offering the functionalities, efficiency, and reliability GRC professionals need.

-The list below contains genuine user reviews from the best GRC software.
-To be included in this category, a solution must:
+The list below contains genuine user reviews from the best GRC software and ERM software categories.
+To be included in the ERM category, a solution must:

 - Catalog, assess, and mitigate business-specific risks such as financial or health and safety.